kckarnige/kckarnige/README.md

-### Heyo, I'm Carnige, an absolute idiot who knows a thing or two about computer speak
+### Heyo, I'm Carnige, an absolute idiot who knows a thing or two about web development